seandstewart/bardly/pending/romances/pericles/11-player.md

 And we'll pray for you. ...

 **PERICLES**
-...Arise, I pray you, rise:
+...
+Arise, I pray you, rise:
 We do not look for reverence, but to love,
 And harbourage for ourself, our ships, and men.